jleajones/blaize/packages/blaize-core/src/plugins/README.md

 ### Plugin Lifecycle Hooks

-All lifecycle hooks are optional:
+All lifecycle hooks are optional and returned from the setup function:

 ```typescript
 interface PluginHooks {